symfony/symfony-docs/reference/forms/types/enum.rst

 EnumType Field
 ==============

+.. versionadded:: 5.4

+   The ``EnumType`` form field was introduced in Symfony 5.4.

 A multi-purpose field used to allow the user to "choose" one or more options defined in a `PHP enumeration`_.
 It extends the :doc:`ChoiceType </refernce/forms/types/enum>` field and defines the same options.